ddrago/raspberrySmolVLM/README.md

 ```
 pip install opencv-python piper-tts
 ```
 Obtain the SmolVLM model from HuggingFace and convert it (using this branch code) with `python3 convert_hf_to_gguf.py ../SmolVLM-256M-Instruct`.
-Make sure to specify the correct path to HuggingFace repository in the command.
+Make sure to specify the correct path to HuggingFace repository in the command!

 Then in first terminal run the server
 ```